sara-mojon/EWEBC/README.md

 Participants: Sara Mojon, Adrian Bernardo, Endry Hernández, David Sueiro

-This project implements a semantic search system using FAISS and pre-trained BERT models (`bioclinicalBERT` and `PubMedBERT`).
+This project implements a semantic search system using FAISS, ChromaDB, and pre-trained BERT models (`bioclinicalBERT` and `PubMedBERT`).
 It processes articles and queries, generates embeddings, and evaluates the search results using various metrics.
 ## Features

 - **Semantic Search**: Uses FAISS for efficient similarity search.